 In June this year a housing conference in Dublin sponsored by the Economic and Social Research Institute (ESRI) — an independent but publicly funded think-tank — was told by Kieran McQuinn, an ESRI research professor, that Irish nominal house prices rose by 431% from end 1995 to end 2007 period.
 The Irish prices come from a house price database that has been maintained by the Federal Reserve Bank of Dallas since 2011.

-The chart below shows that the Fed data broadly coincides with my BIS data for the UK, Spain, France, Italy, the US, and Germany but not Ireland.
+The chart below shows that the Fed data broadly coincide with my BIS data for the UK, Spain, France, Italy, the US, and Germany but not Ireland.

 House price data provide a rough guide and there are challenges in compiling indices within countries and in seeking to have comparable cross-country information.
 Few countries produce median prices which provide a mid-point where 50% of a sample is above and below the median.
 The mean or average can be distorted by the number of expensive houses transacted.